supercollider/supercollider.github.io/development/repository.md

 Before a new *patch version* (e.g. 3.6.x) is released, a branch with the name of the version is also created (e.g. `3.6.4`).

-When a new *minor version* is released, its release branch is merged into `master`.
-When a new *patch version* is released, its branch is merged into `develop` and `master`.
+When a new *minor version* is released, its release branch is merged into `main`.
+When a new *patch version* is released, its branch is merged into `develop` and `main`.

 ### Topic Branches